-Figure 2.1 Population Density in the Central Naugatuck Valley Region: by Block Group, Census 2010 have no municipal sewer service of any kind, and service in Oxford and Southbury is limited although Oxford's is planned to expand significantly through Naugatuck.
+Figure 2.1 Population Density in the Central Naugatuck Valley Region: by Block Group, Census 2010

+The towns in the eastern and central portions of the region are partially sewered, allowing greater densities.
+Prospect has only a limited number of properties connected to sewer systems through adjacent municipalities.
+In the western portion of the region, Bethlehem and Woodbury have no municipal sewer service of any kind, and service in Oxford and Southbury is limited although Oxford's is planned to expand significantly through Naugatuck.
 Some new developments are using alternative treatment plants to serve increased densities in unsewered areas.
 This newer technology requires approval from the Department of Environmental Protection.